sant1ln/sant1ln/README.md

 # Hi there, I'm Santiago 👋👓

-Soy Santiago Lopera, un desarrollador de software apasionado por la tecnologia que nos rodea en este mundo online literalmente conectado entre si.

-Actualmente, soy un desarrollador frontend con React, me encuentro en proceso de ser un "MERN" Developer. 💻
+I'm Santiago Lopera, A Software developer passionate about technology that surrounds us in this online world literally connected to each other.

+At the moment, I'm frontend developer with React, and I'm in the way to be a Full Stack JS Dev. 💻 and also with Python 🐍

-### Proyectos
+### Projects

-Los siguientes son proyectos que he realizado a lo largo de mi aprendizaje en la librería de React
+These are proyect I have done with React.

 #### ReduxShop
-  Una pequeña simulación de un e-commerce usando Redux como manejador de estado. <br>
+  And fake e-commerce using Redux <br>
   App 👉 https://reduxstore-c7f88.web.app/ <br>
   Repo 👉 https://github.com/sant1ln/Redux-Shop

 #### ReactNotes
-  Una app donde puedes crear notas, aquí decidí usar React Context como manejo de estado. <br>
+  An app to take notes, here I use React Context for the state managment. <br>
   App 👉 https://github.com/sant1ln/NotePad_React <br>
   Repo 👉 https://github.com/sant1ln/NotePad_React

 #### PokeDex
-  Una Wikipedia, pero de Pokemones. <br>
+  A wikipedia, but for pokemons. <br>
   App 👉https://pokedex-ca435.web.app/ <br>
   Repo 👉https://github.com/sant1ln/pokedex

-### Tecnologias
+### Technologies

-  Tecnologias que uso

-  #### 🤘 Para crear <br>
+  #### 🤘 What I use to create? <br>
   <div>
     <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" />
     <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />